lepatlamass/CapStone_Project/README.md

 - Add the ThemoDB API Key in the file `gradle.properties`
 - Build the project and your ready to go.
 # Features
-1. See popular Movies
+1. See popular Movies and Tv Shows
-2. See Most rated Movies
+2. See Most rated Movies and Tv SHows
 3. Sort Popular movies from most rated ones
 # Libries use
 - Glide